 Penn IUR's Fall 2014 Newsletter summarizes our work over the past semester and gives a preview of upcoming events and programs.

 Penn IUR's 2013-14 Annual Report is titled "Building Shared Prosperity."
 It reflects Penn IUR's programming, research and publications over the previous year.

-This report summarizes the discussions and findings of a a one-day symposium titled Urban Ecosystem Services and Decision-Making: A Green Philadelphia, held on May 23, 2013 at the University of Pennsylvania in Philadelphia, PA, and sponsored by The Penn Institute for Urban Research (IUR) and the Spatial Integration Laboratory for Urban Systems (SILUS).
+This report summarizes the discussions and findings of a a one-day symposium titled Urban Ecosystem Services and Decision-Making: A Green Philadelphia, held on May 23, 2013.

-This special edition of "The Economist" magazine was prepared as background reading for participants sharing insights and planning collective action at the "Transforming Cities" meeting at the Rockefeller Foundation Bellagio Center.
+This special edition of "The Economist" magazine was prepared for the "Transforming Cities" meeting at the Rockefeller Foundation Bellagio Center.

 Cities are, fundamentally, the people within them.
 It is people who envision and implement change.
 Thus, the route to urban vitality lies in adopting policies that help people to thrive and to innovate;

 What is the role of the city in sustainable growth in the twenty-first century?

 Most of the abundant new literature on recent immigration concentrates on the traditional immigrant ports-of-entry and on new and emerging immigrant gateways.

 In 1950, Philadelphia reached its maximum population of just over 2 million residents.
 In the decades before 1950, Philadelphia invested heavily in an infrastructure needed to support a city that would continue to grow.